Asymmetry Correction and TMJ Services

 We are involved in TMJ treatment because the TMJs are the foundation for orthognathic jaw surgery.
 We want the joints to be stable and disease free (and not changing) prior to and after orthognathic surgery, if possible.
 Additionally, asymmetric growth at the TMJs can lead to facial asymmetry – and we want to be able to address the underlying cause(s).
 In some cases, TMJ dysfunction can be treated with non-surgical methods such as medication, physical therapy, and bite splints.
 However, in more severe cases of TMJ surgery may be necessary to correct the problem.
 Several different surgical procedures can treat TMJ dysfunction, depending on the specific problem.

 We also treat cases of TMJ ankylosis – where the lower jaw joint is fused to the skull – and requires a joint replacement to enable mouth opening.
 TMJ prostheses (or joint replacements) are also at times indicated for severe arthritis or condylar resorption of the bilateral TMJs (of the mandible / lower jaw).

-Learn more about asymmetry correction and TMJ services with a New Haven, Connecticut doctor
+Learn more about asymmetry correction and TMJ services with a Guilford, Connecticut doctor